mlaude1/SEIR_project_1/readme.md

 - change vanilla styling
 - change 'document.querySelector' to jQuery? ✅
 - some of the answers overflow out of its border
+- iterate through the array (go through all 20 questions)